 It is important that you keep your electricity retailer informed of your current contact details and if circumstances change regarding life support equipment at your home.

-Commercial or industrial customers can apply to become a sensitive customer if there is a high risk that an extended power interruption will result in adverse economic, health, environmental or public safety consequences.
+Commercial or industrial customers can apply to become a sensitive customer if there is a high risk that an extended power outage will result in adverse economic, health, environmental or public safety consequences.

 For more information or an application form, please refer to the "Your power supply' section of our website or call us on 13 10 87.